ntsakonas/privacy-policy/muf_predictor_privacy_policy.md

 The app uses the network connection to download updated solar data only (when required).
 It does not download anything else.

 The application only uses Google Analytics to gather statistics about the most used features in the app so that I know when I can improve or remove features.
 The application also uses Google Crashlytics to report crashes when they occur in the app.
-No personal data are captured in the ceash reports.
+No personal data is captured in the ceash reports.
 This version, being quite old, did not implement the option to opt-out both from Google Analytics and Crashlytics.

 Both Google Analytics and Crahslytics are (obviously) Google products and the data is not exported or shared with any 3rd party.
 The data stays in Google's systems as they intended to, and viewed in Google's dashboard only, and only by me for analysis and monitoring purposes.